22f3002956/llm-deployment/README.md

-# 🧠 LLM Deployment App for IITM
+# LLM Deployment App for IITM

-This project was built as part of the **Modern Application Development - I (LLM Deployment Project)**.
+This project was built as part of the TDS  (LLM Deployment Project)**.

 The application receives a JSON POST request from the IITM evaluation system, verifies a secret, builds a simple LLM-assisted app, pushes it to GitHub Pages, and reports deployment status back to the evaluation API.

----

 ## ⚙️ Features